 The main windows within the building would be on the front and rear elevations.
 The windows set within the east and west elevations would be obscure glazed if required in order to avoid overlooking whilst not affecting the levels of natural light provision within the flats.
+This was considered acceptable by the previous planning inspector.

-- AMENITY:
+AMENITY:

-The development provides generous, direct private garden space from the principal habitable rooms of all of the flats.
-Upper apartments have private amenity in the form of balconies that exceed the minimum standards, again accessible from principal habitable rooms.
+The development provides generous, direct private garden space from the principal habitable rooms of the ground floor flat.
+Upper apartments have private amenities in the form of inserted balconies in line with the London Plan, again accessible from principal habitable rooms.
 Some bedrooms also feature direct private amenity space.

 The public open space of Church Field Gardens is located very close by and is easily, and safely accessible via a pedestrian route next to the proposed building.
 It is therefore considered that the amenity open space needs for the flats would, overall, be reasonable and would more than meet expectations for such town centre flats.